plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 }
 ```

-Writing my own serializer is a bad move.
+Writing my serializer is a bad move.
 I shouldn’t reinvent the wheel.
 Hyper might not ship with JSON support, but that isn’t an issue with [Serde](https://serde.rs/) around.

 ```rust
 use hyper::http::header::CONTENT_TYPE;